 The HiDRON has a short lead-time to launch and is easily deployable from a variety of sites located worldwide.

-Flights are available for 2019 summer and fall campaigns.
+Autumn flights are available for 2019 and a variety of flights are available for 2020.
 Field campaigns are typically 1 to 2 weeks.
+Please inquire about our ride-sharing opportunities.
 The HiDRON is scheduled for the Canadian Space Agency’s flight manifest for the Strato‐science launch campaign in September 2019 from the Timmins Stratospheric Balloon Base.

-Stratodynamics can handle client accommodation and transportation at the host launch location.
+Stratodynamics handles client accommodation and transportation at the host launch location.
 A live link to the flight is available for additional research team member who are participating in the campaign remotely.
 Please contact us for more information on potential launch locations and schedules.